coder/modules/goose/README.md

 ### Prerequisites

-- `screen` must be installed in your workspace to run Goose in the background
+- `screen` or `tmux` must be installed in your workspace to run Goose in the background
 - You must add the [Coder Login](https://registry.coder.com/modules/coder-login) module to your template

 The `codercom/oss-dogfood:latest` container image can be used for testing on container-based workspaces.

 ## Examples

-Your workspace must have `screen` installed to use this.
+Your workspace must have `screen` or `tmux` installed to use this.

 ### Run in the background and report tasks (Experimental)